Protonull/Smithery/README.md

 ### Custom item handling
-Say you have custom items that you wish to use as ingredients in Smithery, take a gander at `uk.protonull.smithery.alloys.AlloyFinder` and create a custom finder that will return a deterministic ID if the given item matches any of your custom items.
+Say you have custom items that you wish to use as ingredients in Smithery, take a gander at `uk.protonull.smithery.utilities.IngredientMatcher` and create a custom finder that will return a deterministic ID if the given item matches any of your custom items.
 That ID can be used within the ingredients list of configured recipes.

 ### Alloy handling
 Alloy data is stored within the item's PersistentDataContainer, example below: